mukut03/diverge/README.md

 - **Personalized Prompts**: Generates journaling prompts for users, based on their three most recent entries.
 - **Export Entries and Reports**: All entries and their reports are persisted locally.
 User can export all entries + reports to date into a CSV.
 - **Streamlined Input and Output**: Avoids excessive outputs and complexity, ensuring users receive actionable insights without additional cognitive burden.
 - **AI-Powered Analysis**: Powered by a Llama 3.2 7b, running locally on Ollama, to ensure privacy and responsiveness.
+Free of cost and not part of the daily LLM carbon footprint (ChatGPT emits approx. 43,200 kilograms of CO2 each day)
 - **Minimalist Frontend**: Built with Streamlit, providing a clean and intuitive interface.

 ## How It Works